FSGabrsek/YoutTube-Reddit-Video-Bot/README.md

 # YoutTube-Reddit-Video-Bot
-A python bot that posts the latest youtube videos from a specific channel to a subreddit
+A python bot that posts the latest youtube videos from a specific channel to a subreddit.